Getting a Loan After Bankruptcy

 Why Are People Worried About Getting a Loan After Bankruptcy?

-You might assume that someone who files a Chapter 7 or Chapter 13 bankruptcy would never want to go into debt again.
+You might assume that someone who files a Chapter 7 or 13 bankruptcy would never want to go into debt again.
 However, loans are a reality for many people.
 The typical consumer needs a loan to buy a house or buy a car.
 Therefore, it is natural to worry about getting a loan after bankruptcy.

 The good news is that bankruptcy does not prevent you from qualifying for loans in the future.
 Continue reading to learn about: